 The Audit Committee of the Board of Directors is responsible for providing independent, objective oversight with respect to the Company's accounting and financial reporting functions, internal and external audit functions, and system of internal controls regarding financial matters and legal, ethical and regulatory compliance.
-The Audit Committee is composed of five directors, Frank Doyle, Evelyn S. Dilsaver, Peter K. Hoffman, Sir Paul Judge and Nancy F. Koehn, each of whom the Board of Directors has determined is "independent" as defined in the applicable rules of the New York Stock Exchange and the SEC.
-The Board of Directors has also determined that Mr. Doyle, Ms. Dilsaver and Sir Paul Judge are "audit committee financial experts" as defined under the applicable rules of the Securities and Exchange Commission.
-The charter of the Audit Committee is available on Tempur-Pedic International's website at http://investor.tempur-pedic.com/ under the caption "Corporate Governance."
+During 2011, the Audit Committee was composed of five directors, Frank Doyle, Evelyn S. Dilsaver, Peter K. Hoffman, Sir Paul Judge and Nancy F. Koehn, each of whom the Board of Directors has determined is "independent" as defined in the applicable rules of the New York Stock Exchange and the SEC.
+The Board of Directors has also determined that Mr. Doyle, Ms. Dilsaver, Mr. Hoffman, and Sir Paul Judge are "audit committee financial experts" as defined under the applicable rules of the Securities and Exchange Commission.
+The charter of the Audit Committee is available on Tempur-Pedic International's website at http: // investor.tempurpedic.com/ under the caption "Corporate Governance."